BuonHobo/tesi-triennale/Content/Defining a risk awareness model.md

 As stated earlier, the state of the art is in need of more and more sophisticated solutions to improve safety and efficiency in domains that are out of the reach of standard design guidelines.
 We identify those domains to be run time and planning time.

 Our contribution focuses on providing a solution that is general enough to be applicable to a wide range of HRC scenarios and flexible enough to be used both at plan time and execution time.
-Flexibility is a very desirable property since it is what makes HRC great, and no safety measure would make sense if it didn't preserve this defining feature of collaborative robots.
+Flexibility is a very desirable property, since it is what makes HRC great, and no safety measure would make sense if it didn't preserve this defining feature of collaborative robots.

 Another crucial requirement is that the model should be built on top of existing and well-worn standards and concepts that stood the test of time.
 We want our solution to be solid, and we can only achieve that if it's based on solid foundations.
 This is why we chose to base this model on the techniques that were previously explored.